jhbaxi/gujmorphdataset/README.md

 The function returns 4 lists :

 1. X_train - The data for training a model.
 Shape - ( # of words in training set, maximum possible wordlength)
-2. y_train - The labels for training a model. - ( # of words in training set, maximum possible wordlength)
+2. y_train - The labels for training a model.
+Shape - ( # of words in training set, maximum possible wordlength)
-3. X_test - The data for testing a model. - ( # of words in test set, maximum possible wordlength)
+3. X_test - The data for testing a model. - Shape ( # of words in test set, maximum possible wordlength)
-4. y_test - The labels for testing a model. - ( # of words in test set, maximum possible wordlength)
+4. y_test - The labels for testing a model. - Shape ( # of words in test set, maximum possible wordlength)

-Package Name : morphtagging
+**Package Name : morphtagging**

 For all the methods in this package, first the data file is loaded which contains inflected word along with the binary encoded labels.
 For noun, verb and adjective, different methods are provided to prepare the tagging dataset.